qiuyue1993/Notes/Environment-Vision-Language/Mid level visual representations for learning visuomotor policies.md

 **Findings**
 - Appropriate **choice of feature** depends fiercely on the final task.
 Solving multiple active tasks therefore requires a set of features.

 ---
 ## Approach
+### Overall
+- Our setup assumes access to a set of features, where each feature is a function that can be applied to raw sensory data

+### Using Mid-Level Vision for Active Tasks

+### Core Questions

+### A Covering Set for Mid-Level Perception

 ---
 ## Experiments